Hank-Rutherford-Hill/Azure-mini-SOC/README.md

 ## Recap & Reflection

-In my Miniature SOC / Azure Honeynet project:
+In my Miniature SOC/Azure Honeynet project:

-  - A honeynet was created in Azure
+  - A honeynet was created in Azure.
-  - An "Attacker" VM was utilized to simulate attacks
+  - An "Attacker" VM was utilized to simulate attacks.
-  - Organic attacks were perpetrated by real cybercriminals
+  - Organic attacks were perpetrated by real cybercriminals.
-  - Log Analytics Workspaces / KQL were utilized to review logs
+  - Log Analytics Workspaces/KQL were utilized to review logs.
-  - Attack metrics were captured for a 24 hour window of the honeynet
+  - Attack metrics were captured for a 24 hour window of the honeynet.
-  - Incidents triggered alerts in Sentinel, which were investigated
+  - Incidents triggered alerts in Sentinel, which were investigated.
-  - The honeynet was hardened to become a secure environment
+  - The honeynet was hardened to become a secure environment.
-  - Attack metrics were captured for a 24 hour window of the secure environment
+  - Attack metrics were captured for a 24 hour window of the secure environment.
-  - Results were compared
+  - Results were compared.

 It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.

 Altogether, this project has been my most enjoyable, learning-filled experience since I went through my Sec+ certification.
 Using KQL and Sentinel during this lab helped me grasp concepts needed to pass my Splunk Core User certification exam as well.
 Learning how to use Azure has certainly opened many possibilities in terms of my tech career path.
-I am excited to further hone my skills in Azure with future projects, and even obtaining an Azure certification or two!
+I am excited to further hone my skills in Azure with future projects, and even obtain an Azure certification or two!